Kir05/bst-code-challange/README.md

 ## How to use

-This project uses Cypress to run it's test.
+This project uses Cypress to run it's test and zustand as a state-management system.

 Cypress depends on http://localhost:3000.
 You can run the command below to start both the server and cypress: